SheepTester-forks/curricular-analytics-exploration/README.md

   $ git push
   ```

+- [curricular-analytics-scripts](https://github.com/sli051357/curricular-analytics-scripts): This contains scripts that were only used once or twice (usually to modify files into a specific format or small exploration files) and not fit to be placed in the main Curricular Analytics repository.

 ### Required files

 [`parse.py`](parse.py) expects certain files in the `files/` directory.
 Download them from our shared Google Drive folder.